-The dome-like dependence of the critical temperature $T_c$ on doping in STO is similar to that of high-temperature superconductors (HTSCs), albeit with a small maximum $T_c=0.4$~K~\cite{PhysRevLett.12.474, PhysRev.163.380}.
-Furthermore, tunneling measurements indicate multi-band sc, similar to pnictides and some other unconventional superconductors~\cite{PhysRevLett.45.1352}.
-A variety of models were developed to explain sc in STO, including long-range electron-phonon interaction~\cite{osti_5140639}, soft bosonic modes~\cite{PhysRevLett.115.247002}, intervalley phonons~\cite{PhysRevLett.21.16} and quantum paraelectric fluctuations~\cite{Rischau2017, Rowley2014}, but its mechanism remains debated.
+The dome-like dependence of the critical temperature $T_c$ on doping is similar to that of high-temperature superconductors (HTSCs), albeit with a much smaller maximum $T_c=0.4$~K~\cite{PhysRevLett.12.474, PhysRev.163.380}.
+Furthermore, tunneling measurements indicate multi-band sc, similar to some unconventional superconductors, such as ruthenates and pnictides~\cite{PhysRevLett.45.1352}.
+A variety of the proposed mechanisms include long-range electron-phonon interaction~\cite{osti_5140639}, soft bosonic modes~\cite{PhysRevLett.115.247002}, intervalley phonons~\cite{PhysRevLett.21.16}, and quantum paraelectric fluctuations~\cite{Rischau2017, Rowley2014}, but the mechanism of sc in STO is still debated.
 In particular, it remains contentious whether the ferroelectric distortions enhance sc in STO~\cite{Ahadi2019} or suppress it~\cite{PhysRevLett.115.247002,PhysRevResearch.4.013019}.

-Here, we present tight-binding analysis of the Bloch states near the bottom of the conduction band which may shed light on these and other puzzling properties of STO and its heterostructures.
+Here, we present a tight-binding analysis of the Bloch states in the conduction band, which may shed light on the puzzling electronic properties of STO and its heterostructures.
 In the next section, we show that in the limit of negligible spin-orbit coupling (SOC), the sub-bands derived from the three $t_{2g}$ orbitals of Ti are highly anisotropic.
 In Section~\ref{sec:SOC}, we show that near the bottom of the conduction band, these states are mixed by SOC into a Kramers doublet with the total moment $j=5/2$.
-In Section~\ref{sec:interactions}, we utilize the Hubbard model to show that under certain conditions the Bloch waves derived from these states become unstable with respect to Mott-like singlet correlations.
-Finally, in Sections \ref{sec:sc} and \ref{sec:discussion} we discuss the implications of these results for sc and other anomalous electronic properties of STO.
+In Section~\ref{sec:interactions}, we utilize the Hubbard model to show that at sufficiently high carrier density, the large sub-band anisotropy results in the instability of the Bloch states with respect to Mott-like singlet correlations.
+Finally, in Sections \ref{sec:sc} and \ref{sec:discussion}, we discuss the relation of these results to sc and other anomalous electronic properties of STO.